ChillinSoul/Distributed-Systems/mini-metrics-app/README.md

 - Signup Page: Registration with validation for username, email, and password.
 - Formulas Page: Graph visualization and formula management.

-## Dependencies

-- react-hook-form: For form validation and handling.
-- zod: Schema validation for forms.
-- chart.js: For rendering dynamic graphs.
-- react-chartjs-2: React wrapper for Chart.js.

 # Setup and deployment of the Mini-Metrics Application

 This is a distributed system consisting of multiple services and a database, deployed on a Kubernetes cluster using Minikube